Ask an Agent

 Question

-We have GEICO insurance coverage for my truck in Vermont.
-We were going home and came around a bend and there were three adult and one baby deer in the middle of the road either i would hit them or veer off the road which is what I did.
-I haven't called in the accident yet and was wondering whether there was a time limit.
+We have GEICO insurance coverage for my truck, and we live in a wooded area of Vermont.
+We were driving home and came around a bend when we saw three adult deer and a fawn in the middle of the road.
+Either I would hit them, or veer off the road, which is what I did.
+I haven't called GEICO about the accident yet, and was wondering whether there's a time limit to file a claim.

 Answer